 Reduced air pollution is making clouds reflect less sunlight

-Cleaner air has major health benefits, decreasing the amount of particulate pollution has also reduced the cooling effect of clouds, accelerating climate warming.
+While cleaner air has major health benefits, decreasing the amount of particulate pollution has also reduced the cooling effect of clouds, accelerating climate warming

 Winter is setting in across the Northern Hemisphere, and with it, cold and cloudy winter days.
 Clouds play a vital role in the environment, providing rain but also reflecting sunlight before it reaches the Earth’s surface.